 There is no clear answer to this question.
 On one hand, women have been fasting during pregnancy for centuries and still have healthy children.
 On the other hand, new research has been warning women of risks involved in this practice.

 Studies have indicated that during the first trimester, fasting may result in low birth weight in babies, but the difference is marginal.
 Furthermore, studies have also shown that children may grow to be slightly shorter and thinner than average but again the difference is negligible.
-It is recommended, however, that expert advice is sought from medical professionals before fasting in early stages of pregnancy.
+It is recommended, however, that expert advice is sought from medical professionals before fasting in the early stages of pregnancy.

 The third trimester is that period of pregnancy when the baby displays fast growth.
 During this period the baby needs more nutrition and greater amounts of minerals and vitamins to sustain the accelerated growth.
 Some studies do suggest that besides possible adverse effects on the speed of growth, fasting during pregnancy in the third trimester is by and large safe.
-It is recommended that proper medical advice is sought before taking the decision to fast.
-Your doctor will be able to check for any complications that could arise if you forgo food for some time, and advice you accordingly.
+It is recommended that proper medical advice is sought before making the decision to fast.
+Your doctor will be able to check for any complications that could arise if you forgo food for some time, and advise you accordingly.

-Effects of Fasting during Pregnancy
+Effects of Fasting During Pregnancy

 Fasting during pregnancy can have several effects.
 Some of them are short-term effects and would subside with time whereas others may have implications for the long term.
 Here are some of the possible effects of fasting.

 - Linked to the probability of premature labour in rare cases.

 - Increases the possibility of dehydration if there is no consumption of water or liquids.